Skip to main content

 Written by Joe Tomkins

-Updated over 3 months ago
+Updated over a week ago

 When reviewing documents e-signed in Finmo via OneSpan in Adobe Acrobat you may notice a message stating that the document was “Signed and all signatures are valid.
 Document was updated after signing.”
 This is a normal part of how Acrobat validates signatures and doesn’t mean your document has been altered improperly.
+Additionally, users may encounter password prompts or editing restrictions when attempting to modify or combine e-signed documents.
+These restrictions are standard security measures to maintain the integrity of the signed document.

 Why does Acrobat show this message?